mephistophyles/mephistophyles.github.io/_drafts/blog_topics.md

 * Make a literary map of something.
 Favorite books or a region
 * A central European research agency to coordinate and distribute budget.
 Basic and applied research like NASA and DARPA.
     * Does it exist?
 Otherwise create it
 * Where did China visit in their old age of exploration?
-The Aztecs?
+What about the Aztecs?
 North America?
 * Building an ANN from distinct electrical components, where the different components used a variation of UDP to communicate down the link.
 The signal loss could be used to 'simulate' the unreliable neural link.
     * Consider using new techniques for this like communication between components with light or other ways currently more advanced chips are being designed to overcome the bandwidth issue.
 * Could the setting off of a few volcanoes like in 1815 in Indonesia, that causes a (temporary) winter lowering temperatures around the world.
 Buying time while we fix the carbon dioxide in the atmosphere.
     * Would this temporary cooling help at all or would the increased carbon dioxide emission and absorbtion into the ocean etc just make this a bad idea.
+    * could this be 2 steps back for one step forward considering the amount of CO2 a volcano emits?
 * Make a cool map of Boston, Montreal or San Diego for Liz:
     * Literary one
     * Rotated one